 Over time, the Claims Conference realized that two important factors would have an impact upon critical survivor needs.
 First, as survivors aged, they wished to remain in their homes and their need for home care would increase dramatically.
-Second, the Successor Organization's resources were finite and would diminish as the claims with respect to property located in the former East Germany were resolved.
+Second, the Successor Organization's resources were finite and would diminish as funded by the Claims Conference.
+As part of the negotiations in 1990 resulting in the unification of East and West Germany, a new restitution law for property located within the boundaries of the former East Germany was established.
+The law enabled tens of thousands of property owners and heirs to file claims and recover assets.
+The law also designated the Claims the claims to property located in the former East Germany were resolved.
 As a result, survivor home care needs became an integral part of the Claims Conference's annual negotiations with Germany.
-From an initial commitment for home care from Germany of €6 million, this funding has substantially increased.
-During the 2023 negotiations with the German government, the Claims Conference successfully negotiated €788.9 million (approximately \$888 million) for survivors' home health care needs for 2024.
+From an initial commitment for home care from Germany of $\in 6$ million, this funding has substantially increased.
+During the 2024 negotiations with the German government, the Claims Conference successfully negotiated $\in 893.9$ million (approximately \$972.5 million) for survivors' home health care needs for 2025.